Battle of Haram

-The Battle of Haram or Chramon (modern Nova Palanka) was fought between the forces of King Stephen II (r.
+The Battle of Haram or Chramon (modern Banatska Palanka) was fought between the forces of King Stephen II (r.
 1116–1131) of Hungary and Emperor John II Komnenos (r.
 1118–1143) of the Byzantine Empire in the year 1128, or possibly earlier – in 1125 (the chronology is uncertain), in what is now Serbia, and resulted in a major defeat for the Hungarians.
+The site of the battle was near the confluence of the Karaš/Caraș and the Danube, between Banatska Palanka and Baziaș, on the modern border between Serbia and Romania.

 Background

 John II was married to the Hungarian princess Piroska, and this involved him in the dynastic struggles of the Kingdom of Hungary.
 In giving asylum to Álmos, a blinded claimant to the Hungarian throne, John aroused the suspicions of King Stephen II of Hungary.
 John refused a demand from Stephen that Álmos be surrendered to him.
 The Hungarians, led by the king, then crossed the Danube frontier and invaded Byzantium's Balkan provinces.
 Most authorities place this event in 1127, with hostilities lasting until 1129; however, an alternative chronology has been suggested with the Hungarian attack and Byzantine retaliation taking place in 1125 with a renewal of hostilities in 1126.
 The Hungarians attacked Belgrade, Niš, and Sofia; John, who was near Philippopolis in Thrace, counterattacked, supported by a naval flotilla operating on the River Danube.